Atlas: Decision Architecture

 The company asks someone to execute without giving them a decision architecture to execute inside.

-Authority hides in the room.
+Authority hides in the approval path.

 People attend the meeting, but the actual decision rights are elsewhere.